-James Pollock is the author of Sailing to Babylon (Able Muse Press, 2012), which was a finalist for the Griffin Poetry Prize and the Governor General’s Literary Award in Poetry, runner-up for the Posner Poetry Book Award, and winner of an Outstanding Achievement Award in Poetry from the Wisconsin Library Association; and You Are Here: Essays on the Art of Poetry in Canada (The Porcupine’s Quill, 2012), a finalist for the ForeWord Reviews Book of the Year Award for a collection of essays.
-His poems have been published in The Paris Review, The National Post, Poetry Daily, AGNI, and many other periodicals in the U.S. and Canada, broadcast on CBC Radio, and listed in Best Canadian Poetry.
-Several of his poems appear or are forthcoming in anthologies, including Heart of the Order: An Anthology of Poems about Baseball, The Griffin Poetry Prize Anthology 2013, and The Poet’s Quest for God: 21st Century Poems of Spirituality.
-His critical essays and reviews have appeared in Contemporary Poetry Review, Books in Canada, Arc Poetry Magazine, and elsewhere.
-He earned a Ph.D. in literature and creative writing from the University of Houston, where he held several fellowships in poetry.
-He is an associate professor at Loras College in Dubuque, Iowa, and teaches poetry in the creative writing program.
+James Pollock is the author of Sailing to Babylon, which was a finalist for the Griffin Poetry Prize and the Governor General’s Literary Award in Poetry, runner-up for the Posner Poetry Book Award, and winner of an Outstanding Achievement Award in Poetry from the Wisconsin Library Association; and You Are Here: Essays on the Art of Poetry in Canada, a finalist for the ForeWord Reviews Book of the Year Award for a collection of essays.
+He is also editor of The Essential Daryl Hine, which made The Partisan‘s list of the best books of 2015.
+He earned a Ph.D. in literature and creative writing from the University of Houston, and is now Professor of English and Creative Writing at Loras College in Dubuque, Iowa, where he teaches poetry writing, Shakespeare, Canadian literature, and modern and contemporary American poetry.
 He lives with his wife and son in Madison, Wisconsin.

 “The sentence, in James Pollock’s remarkably assured debut volume, is a unit of music and of time, a carefully modulated choreography that moves the reader through an elegantly constructed set of meditations on place and history and the education of the self — a self we come to know, in part, through the poet’s evocation of a rich company of tutelary spirits: Glenn Gould and Northrop Frye, Henry Hudson and C.P.
 Cavafy.
 Quietly confident, formally adept, assured in their music, these artful lyrics are not only an accomplishment in themselves but promise to register, as the poet says, ‘the breaking changes of a life to come’.” – Mark Doty